Dj5822/Auth0Test/README.md

 # assignment-01-Dj5822
 assignment-01-Dj5822 created by GitHub Classroom

+## How to run the project
+Change directory to backend,
+run: npm install
+npm start

+Change directory to frontend,
+run: npm install
+npm start

+The app should work.

-## How developers can get started with the library
+## How developers can get started with the Auth0 library
 The quickstart guide specifies how to get started with Auth0.

 First, you need to create an Auth0 account.